ibm-cloud-docs/dr-automation-powervs/FAQs.md

 6. (Optional) Enable **Add Proxy** if communication requires a proxy.
 7. Save the configuration to restore orchestrator functionality.

-## **How do I create a new KSYS Cluster?**
+## **How do I create a new KSYS Cluster in external orchestror?**
 {: #create-ksys-cluster}

-When logging in for the first time, or if no cluster exists, you are redirected to the **Add KSYS Subsystem** page.
+When logging in for the first time in external orchestror, or if no cluster exists, you are redirected to the **Add KSYS Subsystem** page.
 From there:
 - Click **Add KSYS**
 - Enter host details (Username, Password)
 - Select **IBM_PVS_DR** or **IBM_PVS_PRIVATE_DR**